Skip to main content

 The gallery on our website is extensive but be sure to check out our Facebook and Instagram pages as well.
 We keep our social pages updated with recent wedding photographs, giving you an incredible resource that you can use for your own photography purposes.

-The Premier Corporate Event Venue in Spartanburg, SC
+The Premier Corporate Event Venue near Spartanburg, SC

 Abney Hall is known across the United States for our stunning weddings, but we also play host to some of the largest corporate events in South Carolina.
 Why choose a bland, lifeless meeting space when you can enjoy the beauty of Mother Nature coupled with a professional atmosphere?
 If you have an important team-building event or corporate conference that you have to coordinate, look no further than Abney Hall.